ultraseedbox/USB-Docs/Tutorials and Guides/Migrating Your UltraSeedbox Slot/Migrating Your UltraSeedbox Slot Data.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2019-10/image2019-5-7_11-25-0%5B1%5D.png"></p>

 * If possible, it is recommended to stop your applications on your original slot while doing the transfer.
 This will help prevent possible changes in data during the transfer, and will likely assist with the actual data migration speeds to run as intended.
+* Also, you may want to stop any rclone/mergerfs mounts as a precaution.

 ***